-Ethiopian Coffee Processing Methods
+The Ethiopian Coffee Processing Methods

-Ethiopia Casual Dry-Processed Coffees
+The Ethiopia Casual Dry-Processed Coffees

-Ethiopia Wet-Processed Coffees
+The Ethiopia Wet-Processed Coffees

 Washed coffees of Ethiopia include Ghimbi and Yirgacheffe.
-Ghimbi coffee beans are grown in the western parts of the country and are more balanced, heavier, and have a longer-lasting body than the Harrars.
+Ghimbi coffee beans are grown in the western parts of the country and are more balanced, heavier and have a longer-lasting body than the Harrars.
 Ethiopia Yirgacheffe, high-toned and alive with shimmering citrus and flower tones, maybe the world’s most distinctive coffee.
 Other Ethiopia wet-processed coffees—Washed Limu, Washed Sidamo, Washed Jima, and others — are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
-They can be very fine and distinctive coffees, however.
+However, they can be very fine and distinctive coffees.

-Ethiopia Dry-Processed Harrar
+The Ethiopia Dry-Processed Harrar

-Kenya Coffee Farming
+The Kenya Coffee Farming

 Kenya AA Coffee is as wild and bright as its East African homeland.
 Roughly seventy percent of Kenya Coffee is produced by small scale farm holders.
 The major coffee-growing regions in Kenya are the high plateaus and to a smaller scale in Machakos and Taita hills in Eastern and Coast provinces respectively.
 The acidic soil in highlands of central Kenya, the correct sunlight and rainfall provide excellent conditions for growing coffee plants.
 Coffee from Kenya is well known for its intense flavor, full-body, and pleasant aroma with notes of cocoa.

-Tanzania Coffee Farming
+The Tanzania Coffee Farming

 Our Tanzania hails from smallholding farms in the Tarime district located in the northern tip of Tanzania which is a stone’s throw away from the border of Kenya.
 The region has a reputation for coffee that is more complex and a higher grade than most of the country’s harvest.
-This delicious organic coffee is handpicked, naturally sun-dried and softened by the aging process.
+This delicious coffee is handpicked, naturally sun-dried and softened by the aging process.